Interested in our graduate program?

 I would like information about the MA program/PhD program.

-This is a generic question.
+This is a generic question with many possible answers.
 It is very difficult to answer in an email reply.

 We have a website for the PhD program and a website for the MA program.
 Those pages will provide you with most of the information you are interested in.
 In particular, note the FAQ pages for both programs.
 (Those really are frequently asked questions.)